kadir014/nova-physics/examples/README.md

 ```

 ## Linux
-You have to install SDL2 and TTF extension via your package manager or build it yourself.
+You have to install SDL2, TTF extension (`SDL2_ttf`) and image extension (`SDL2_image`) via your package manager or build it yourself.

-Here are two sources explaining how to install SDL2 on Linux
+Here are two sources explaining how to install SDL2 on Linux:
 - https://wiki.libsdl.org/SDL2/Installation
 - https://lazyfoo.net/tutorials/SDL/01_hello_SDL/linux/index.php